Adrianople, 378: Valens and the Gothic Tide

 Opening Scene - August 9, 378 CE

-The summer heat bore down mercilessly on the Roman legions as they approached Adrianople.
-Emperor Valens, his purple cloak dampened with sweat, surveyed the vast Gothic forces arrayed before him.
-The barbarian army – men, women, and children who had crossed the Danube two years earlier seeking refuge – now stood as a hostile force on Roman soil.
-The air was thick with tension and the metallic smell of thousands of armored men preparing for battle.
+The summer heat bore down on the Roman legions as they closed on Adrianople.
+Emperor Valens, his purple cloak soaked through with sweat, studied the Gothic forces spread across the ground ahead of him.
+These were people who had crossed the Danube two years earlier begging for refuge.
+Now they stood as an enemy on Roman soil.
+The air carried the metallic smell of thousands of armored men working themselves up to kill.

-Valens' scouts had drastically underestimated the Gothic numbers.
-What they thought was the main army was merely the visible portion of a much larger force concealed in the rolling hills.
-The emperor's nephew and co-ruler, Gratian, was racing from the Western Empire with reinforcements, but Valens was impatient.
-After months of being mocked in Constantinople for allowing the Goths to cross the frontier, he yearned for a decisive victory to silence his critics.
+Valens' scouts had badly underestimated the Gothic numbers.
+What they reported as the main army was only the visible portion of a far larger force tucked into the rolling hills behind.
+His nephew and co-ruler Gratian was pushing hard from the Western Empire with reinforcements, but Valens wouldn't wait.
+After months of being mocked in Constantinople for letting the Goths cross the frontier unchecked, he wanted a clean victory he could throw in his critics' faces.

 Historical Context

-The Battle of Adrianople occurred at a crucial moment in Roman history.
-By 378 CE, the Empire had been divided into Eastern and Western halves for nearly a century.
-The East, ruled by Valens, was generally more prosperous and stable than the West, governed by his young nephew Gratian.
+The Battle of Adrianople landed at a hinge point in Roman history.
+By 378 CE, the empire had been split into Eastern and Western halves for nearly a century.
+Valens held the East, which was generally more prosperous and stable.
+His young nephew Gratian governed the West.

-The crisis began in 376 when thousands of Goths appeared at the Danube frontier, seeking asylum from the advancing Hunnic hordes.
-Valens saw an opportunity: he could settle these warriors in depopulated Thrace as farmers and recruit them into the Roman army.
-The Goths would gain protection from the Huns, while Rome would acquire taxpayers and soldiers.
+The trouble started in 376, when a mass of Goths appeared at the Danube frontier.
+They were running from the Hunnic advance and wanted in.
+Valens agreed.
+He could settle these warriors in depopulated Thrace as farmers and pull recruits from their ranks for the Roman army.
+The Goths would get protection from the Huns.
+Rome would get taxpayers and soldiers.
+It looked like a workable arrangement.

 The Battle Unfolds

-As the Gothic cavalry thundered onto the battlefield, the carefully organized Roman formation began to unravel.
-The cavalry, led by the nobles Alatheus and Saphrax, crashed into the Roman left flank while Fritigern's infantry engaged the center.
-The Roman cavalry, attempting to counter-attack, was driven back into their own infantry, creating chaos in the ranks.
+When the Gothic cavalry hit the field, the Roman formation came apart.
+The horsemen, commanded by the nobles Alatheus and Saphrax, drove hard into the Roman left flank while Fritigern's infantry pushed the center.
+The Roman cavalry tried to answer the charge and got thrown back into their own foot soldiers, turning order into a scramble.

-Ammianus Marcellinus, a contemporary historian who interviewed survivors, described the scene: "The Romans, exhausted by heat and thirst, fell in heaps under the barbarians' blows.
+Ammianus Marcellinus, a contemporary historian who interviewed survivors, recorded what followed: "The Romans, exhausted by heat and thirst, fell in heaps under the barbarians' blows.
 Some were struck down by their own comrades in the confusion."
+Valens fought in the middle of it, trying to hold his men together.
+It wasn't enough.
+As the Gothic cavalry closed the circle, whole units were cut down where they stood.
+Others broke and ran, and the horsemen rode them down.

 The Aftermath and Impact